-One of my very, very brave design clients decided they were tired of their busy granite countertops.
+One of my very, very brave design clients decided they were tired of their busy and dated granite countertops.
 The granite was over 20 years old, and they were looking for a lighter brighter look.
-They weren’t interested in spending huge money to replace them all, so they decided they would try painting their granite.
+They weren’t interested in spending huge money to replace them all, and the client is a talented interior designer in her own right, so she decided they would try to have their painter paint their granite.
+It was so much cheaper than new countertops!
 I know, that seems so crazy right?
 But why not?
-I mean, people paint laminate all of the time.
-They were doing the prep, base coat, and end project epoxy sealer, and brought me in for the part of painting the granite countertops to look like marble.
+I mean, people paint laminate all of the time why not granite counters?
+You can see the finished result at the end of the post!!!
+They decided were going to do the prep, base coat, and end project epoxy sealer and brought me in to paint granite countertops to look like marble.

-(This post contains affiliate links, see our affiliate and sponsor disclosure here.)
+(This post contains affiliate links and Amazon affiliate links, see our affiliate and sponsor disclosure here.)

-There is a video of the full transformation.
+There is a video of the full transformation of the painted granite countertops in this post.
 If you’re interested in how the marble technique is painted, I have a video on that at the end of the post.
 You can also see how we transformed an old sewing table into an island with a marble slab.

 There are granite countertop kits you can buy, but since they wanted a custom colors, they decided to put everything together on their own.
 Painting old granite countertops It’s really a great idea, because as granite colors go out of style, there has to be some solution to upgrade them other than spending huge money to replace them.
 Especially if you buy a home where the existing stone countertops are an awful color.
 I’ve seen some pretty ugly stone.

-I’m really pleased with how it ended up.
+Once I finished the painted marbling, they did a topcoat of epoxy over the entire surface.
+I’m really pleased with how it ended up and I know they are thrilled with how they look!
+Granite countertop paint kits can really give a whole new look to your kitchen!
 I’ll share the finished project once they have the epoxy completed and the kitchen is back together.

 The painted faux marble on the granite countertops really change the kitchen!
-The only downside to the top is that they won’t be able to treat it like granite, but more like laminate such as not putting hot pans directly on the surface, etc. However, they got a custom look for a few hundred dollars, so it can’t even compare!
+The only downside to the top is that they won’t be able to treat it like granite, but more like laminate such as not putting hot pans directly on the surface, etc. and a good sealer is going to be so important to prevent stains and scratches.
+However, you can get a custom look for a few hundred dollars, so it can’t even compare!